Home cinema: 1980s

 The development of multi-channel audio systems and LaserDisc in the 1980s added new dimensions for home cinema.
 The first-known home cinema system was designed, built and installed by Steve J. LaFontaine as a sales tool at Kirshmans furniture store in Metairie, Louisiana in 1974.
 He built a special sound room that incorporated the earliest quadraphonic audio systems, and he modified Sony Trinitron televisions for projecting the image.
 Many systems were sold in the New Orleans area in the ensuing years before the first public demonstration of this integration occurred in 1982 at the Summer Consumer Electronics Show in Chicago, Illinois.
 Peter Tribeman of NAD (U.S.) organized and presented a demonstration made possible by the collaborative effort of NAD, Proton, ADS, Lucasfilm and Dolby Labs, who contributed their technologies to demonstrate what a home cinema would look and sound like.

-Over the course of three days, retailers, manufacturers, and members of the consumer electronics press were exposed to the first home-like experience of combining a high-quality video source with multi-channel surround sound.
-That one demonstration is credited with being the impetus for developing what is now a multibillion-dollar business.
+Retailers, manufacturers, and members of the consumer electronics press experienced the combination a high-quality video source with multi-channel surround sound.